mlab817/faqs/src/young-farmers-challenge-fund/what-is-young-farmers-challenge-fund-program.md

 ---
  title: What is Young Farmers Challenge Fund program?

-tags: ["young","farmers","challenge","fund","program"]

  ---

-### Young Farmers Challenge Fund
+## Young Farmers Challenge Fund

-## What is Young Farmers Challenge Fund program?
+# What is Young Farmers Challenge Fund program?

  - It is a competitive grant assistance program for the youth.
 It is open to all interested youth aged 18-30 years old with proposed agri-business ventures which are innovative and with viability potential.
 The program shall award the winners with cash prizes for start-up capital.